 Wet on Wet

-This technique involves adding gouache to damp paper, similar to staining but without the paint being too watery.
-To me, this technique feels a bit more like working with watercolor than gouache, but it does create nice soft edges and the blurred bits can end up being a delightful surprise once they’ve dried.
+For softer edges and a looser look, use this technique.
+Simply add gouache to damp paper, similar to staining but without the paint being too watery.
+To me, this technique feels a bit more like working with watercolor, but the result can end up being a delightful surprise once it’s dried.

 Dry Brushing

-You can’t go wrong with scratchy, random marks!
-It’s always interesting, and frankly, it’s fun to do.
-To use this technique, get paint on your brush before removing most of it using a rag, scrap of paper, or (my favorite option) your painting smock.
-Now, use whatever’s left over on your ‘dry' brush to mark up your page.
+You can’t go wrong with scratchy, random marks.
+It’s always interesting, and frankly, fun to do.
+Load your brush with paint before removing most of it using a rag, scrap of paper, or (my personal favorite) your painting smock.
+Now, use whatever’s left over on your “dry'“brush to mark up your page.
 That’s it!
-Simple, right?

 Blooming

-This watercolor technique works well with gouache and creates little fun blotches of color.
-To start blooming, get a small area of your paper wet.
-This is where you’ll be laying down your paint.
-Load your paintbrush with water and pigment and touch the tip of your brush to the wet section.
-Then watch it spread and bloom into its own unique blotch!
-This is an effective way to create a base for flowers, add-on spots, or even make a light flare.
-How else could you use it?
+This technique is borrowed from watercolor, but works just as well with gouache to create little blotches of color.
+To start blooming, wet a small area of your paper.
+This is your bullseye, the spot where you’ll place your paint.
+Load your paintbrush with water and pigment and gently touch the tip of your brush to the damp spot.
+Watch it spread and bloom into its own unique shape!

 Reworking

-Gouache is easily reconstituted with water which makes reworking easy.
-If you want to rework a section of your gouache painting after it’s dried, use a slightly wet brush to tweak the area.
-Use this technique to soften an edge, take off some color, or blend… With so many possibilities, it’s just a matter of trying things to see what you like.
+One of gouache’s best features it that it can be reworked.
+If you want to tweak a section of your gouache painting after it’s dried, just use a slightly wet brush carefully to reactivate your paint.
+Use this technique to soften an edge, take off some color, or blend.
+With so many possibilities, it’s just a matter of trying things and playing to see what you like.

 I originally had hard edges forming the inside of this ear.
 Once the layer was completely dry, I used a soft wet brush to reconstitute my gouache and blend the colors together.
 As I blended, I lifted off some of the paint and this was the result.